bl4de/research/hidden_directories_leaks/hidden_directories_and_files_leaks.md

 $ git cat-file -p <hash>
 ```

-Now, we can check the type and read content of saved object (I'm doing this on original repository on my localhost, but you will get exactly the same result on your machine):
+Now, we can check the type and read content of saved object (I'm doing this on original repository on my localhost, but you will get exactly the same result on your machine for any Git repository - the hash is the key :) )

 ![Execute Git cat-file commands on downloaded object]
 (https://github.com/bl4de/research/blob/master/hidden_directories_leaks/assets/git-commands.png)